- Can I schedule an appointment to see a practitioner?

 - Where do I go to get a copy of my immunization records I turned in during my admissions process?

-The Admissions office advises that you make a copy of your immunization records for yourself before turning these in to their department.
+Make a copy of your immunization records for yourself before turning them in.
+Never turn in your original records.
 Requesting immunization records involves a very lengthy process due to records being housed off site.